 One of the most important parts of your above ground pool is the pump.
 The pool pump circulates the water through the filter system, which cleans any debris from the swimming pool.
 Without the water moving around regularly, algae may start to form in your pool water.
 Sometimes the above ground pool pump will be on, but it will not move any water.
 This can happen when air gets in the system and will cause the above ground pool pump to lose its prime.

-Air can enter the system in many different ways and in order to fix the issue, you need to check a couple things.
+Air can enter the system in many different ways.
+In order to fix the issue, try the troubleshooting steps below.

 Air Relief and Shut Off Valves